Create index in MongoDB

 OptionDescription

-Build index in
+Build an index in

 background